allegro/bigflow/docs/cli.md

 or save them in a `deployment_config.py` file.

 For local development and for most CI/CD scenarios we recommend using a `deployment_config.py` file.
-This file has to contain a `biggerquery.Config` object stored in the `deployment_config` variable and can be placed in a main folder of your project.
+This file has to contain a [`bigflow.Config`](https://github.com/allegro/bigflow/blob/workflow-and-job-docs/docs/configuration.md) object stored in the `deployment_config` variable and can be placed in a main folder of your project.

 `deployment_config.py` example: